splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-configuration.md

 More information about how to configure `deployment_values.yaml` is available here: [Additional HELM values](additional-helm-configuration.md)
 ### Test Poller

-Search splunk, one event per trap command with the host value of the test machine ip will be found
+Search splunk: You should see one event per trap command with the host value of the test machine IP address

 ``` bash
 index=em_meta sourcetype="sc4snmp:meta" SNMPv2_MIB__sysLocation_0="*" | dedup host